bplmaps/lmec-main-site/content/articles/before-displacement-part-two.md

 ### Generational Wealth on India Square

-{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:sq87bx256/full/,1200/0/default.jpg" class="figure-right" caption="Arthur Griffin, "Old India Wharf" (ca. 1935–1955).
+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:sq87bx256/full/,1200/0/default.jpg" class="figure-right" caption="Arthur Griffin, \"Old India Wharf\" (ca. 1935–1955).
 [Griffin Museum of Photography](https://www.digitalcommonwealth.org/search/commonwealth:sq87bx24x)" >}}

 [India Square was located across from India Wharf](https://sites.google.com/holycross.edu/mmc/2022/financial-district-north/1-10-india-square), at the center of Boston's shipping and trade activities.
 The waterfront was home to warehouses, businesses and international ports that supported the region's growing economy.
 The 1902 Bromley atlas provided important insights into the history of property ownership on India Square.
 Additional research into newspaper archives and tax records revealed an interesting pattern: many prominent Boston families owned businesses located near the wharfs and often rented rooms to longshoremen working nearby.
 These property holdings were often passed on from one generation to the next through family trusts.
 The India Wharf Rats, a members-only social club for business owners, politicians, and other noted local professionals, was a prime example of such families' wealth and stature.
 This photograph shows the club's meeting place in the India Wharf building, where the Wharf Rats would meet to discuss business, eat, and host events.